Databricks Utilities (dbutils

 head command (dbutils.fs.head)

-Returns up to the specified maximum number bytes of the given file.
+Returns up to the specified maximum number of bytes in the given file.
 The bytes are returned as a UTF-8 encoded string.

 Python